60 Second Lemon Law Assessment™

 Before you officially start a legal battle, taking a few preparatory steps can significantly strengthen your position.
 Think of it as building a solid foundation for your case.
 Getting organized now will help you present your situation clearly and confidently, whether you’re dealing directly with the manufacturer or working with an attorney.
 This checklist walks you through the essential groundwork that can make a real difference in the outcome.
 By following these steps, you’ll have a comprehensive record of everything that’s happened, making it much easier to prove your claim and get the resolution you deserve.
 It’s about putting all your ducks in a row so you’re ready for whatever comes next.

-With your paperwork in hand, create a clear, chronological timeline of events.
+With your paperwork in hand, you could create a clear, chronological timeline of events.
 Start with the date you purchased or leased the vehicle.
 Then, list every problem you’ve experienced, the date it first occurred, and each date you took the car in for repairs.
 For every repair visit, note what the dealership did (or didn’t do) and whether the problem was fixed.
 Also, keep track of how many days your car has been out of service for repairs.
 This detailed timeline provides a powerful, at-a-glance summary of your ongoing issues and shows a pattern of defects that the manufacturer has failed to resolve.

 Before taking legal action, it’s wise to show that you made a reasonable effort to solve the problem directly with the dealership or manufacturer.
 Keep a log of every phone call, including who you spoke to, the date, and what was discussed.
 Follow up important conversations with an email to create a written record.
 While this step may not always lead to a resolution, it demonstrates that you acted in good faith.
 It shows you gave the company every opportunity to make things right before you felt compelled to escalate the situation, which can be a crucial point in your favor later on.